Baribal16/baribal/README.md

 i'm am coding it in python with the pygames librery

-hop it turn out good
+hop it turn out good.